 Insert Section Text opens the Section Text Event dialog box where either regular or boxed section text is entered along with its time and vertical position in the window.

 Precise Placement Section Letters

-Select a section letter from an alphabetical list and it will be inserted into the notation at the current location of the time line bar.
-Use this same item to remove section letters.
+Select a letter or number from the list and it will be inserted at the current location of the time line bar.
+Use this same item to remove section letters/numbers.

 Bar-Based Section Letters